advance100/doc_webpack/shimming-modules.md

 ## [`expose-loader`](https://github.com/webpack/expose-loader)

-This loader expose the exports to a module to the global context.
+This loader exposes the exports to a module to the global context.

 Example: